Don’t Ever Give Up On Mascara

 My recent stint in the hospital as my son healed from a dog bite gave me way too much time to sit around and judge people.
 I did this for nine days.
 Nine days of coming into and out of Sacred Heart Hospital, visiting the cafeteria, walking to the gift shop for stamps and exchanging comforting smiles with other exhausted parents in the children’s wing where we were staying.
 I noticed something about people.
 Life has kicked their asses and you can see it in their faces.

 Why?
 Because I asked my son several years ago who was the prettiest of all of his friends’ moms.
-He sat there pondering my question for a good bit before finally saying, “I don’t know, Mom.
+He sat there, pondering my question for a good bit before finally saying, “I don’t know, Mom.
 They’re ALL pretty.”
-He was right and these ladies, all mothers, were hustling through life just as fast as I was.
+He was right, and these ladies, all mothers themselves, too, were hustling through life just as fast as I was.
 I had no good excuse for being a sloth.

-Yeah, I didn’t always do this kind of vanity.
+Yeah, I didn’t always possess this kind of vanity.
 Honestly, I’m not even good at it.
 There was an era in my life when I took the easy way out many days, too many days, and I have the pictures to prove it (with me in my comfort-fit Aerosoles and cargo pants).
 Like many women, I am my own worst critic.
-I am terrible at applying makeup and God gave me a disappointing head of hair so I have spent my life frustrated about how to put myself together.
+I am terrible at applying makeup and God gave me a disappointing head of hair, so I have spent my life frustrated about how to put myself together well.

-Set aside a little money for yourself and exchange dinner out for a nice pedicure.
+Set aside a little money for yourself, or exchange dinner out for a nice pedicure.
 It matters.
 Your husband will be glad to make the sacrifice; a woman with a new hairdo and pretty toes tends to channel her inner lioness, if you know what I mean.
-I won’t badger you about how exercising would make you feel.
+I won’t badger you about how good exercising would make you feel.
 I don’t exercise either.
 My Botox injections produce the same results on my face as all that clean air and fresh drinking water I should be consuming.
-Botox?????
+Botox????? you say?
 Well I am none too fond of looking pissed off all the time, so yes, I do it.
 You’ll figure out what works best for you.

 What I’m saying is…